mattspera/ansible_panos/README.md

 # Ansible Collection - mattlab.panos

-An Ansible Collection containing custom Plugins, Modules and Roles which automate tasks pertaining to the management of Palo Alto Networks devices.
+An Ansible Collection containing custom Plugins, Modules and Roles that facilitate the automation of tasks pertaining to the management of Palo Alto Networks devices.

 ## Installation